E-Cigarettes | Vaping

-What are electronic cigarettes Webpage-Provides an overview of how e-cigarettes work, use in teens, the effect on the brain, government regulation, 2016 FDA tobacco rule and information from the US Surgeon General (NIH, 3/18/18)
+Provides an overview of how e-cigarettes work, use in teens, their effect on the brain, government regulation, the 2016 FDA tobacco rule, and information from the US Surgeon General.

 Funded by the NYS Department of Health, Bureau of Tobacco Control, Reality Check empowers youth to take action to decrease tobacco use, protect youth from exposure to tobacco marketing and imagery and eliminate exposure to secondhand smoke.

-The Reducing Vaping Among Youth and Young Adults guide supports health care providers, systems, and communities seeking to prevent vaping.
-It describes relevant research findings, examines emerging and best practices, identifies knowledge gaps and implementation challenges, and offers useful resources.
+Supports health care providers, systems, and communities seeking to prevent vaping.
+It describes relevant research findings, examines emerging and best practices, identifies knowledge gaps band implementation challenges, and offers useful resources.

-E-Cigarettes and Vape Pens-Modules which provide an understanding of the inner workings of e-cigarettes, the content of the aerosols they produce, and thirdhand smoke.
-It's broken down into 5 units, each of which explores e-cigarettes in-depth with fact sheets, presentations, and links to other resources.
+This module provides an understanding of the inner workings of e-cigarettes, the content of the aerosols they produce, and thirdhand smoke.
+It's broken down into 6 units, each of which explores e-cigarettes in-depth with fact sheets, presentations, and links to other resources.

 largest non-profit public health organization dedicated to tobacco education, research, and policy.
 Previously known as the American Legacy Foundation, they were established as part of the 1998 Master Settlement Agreement.
 It provides state-specific info that can be used to educate students, families, and staff.

 Know the Risks – E-cigarettes and Young People